BLINCdev/Bento-Arm-Hardware/README.md

-# Bento-Arm-Hardware
-The 3d files and documentation for building the Bento Arm
+Explain what all the different files and folders represent do where the main assemblies are